JadetOfWisdom/Synology-Chat-Patch-Ubuntu-20.04/README.md

 ## Story
   This file is created for sharing between my company colleges.
 But then, one of us reallized that we should give everyone away of what we found.
 The reason I write this script is that, I just want to automate everything so that everyone can use it without my supervision.
 I got files from Canonical's ubuntu 18.04 repsitory and extracted the .deb to get just .so files and create symlinks with the script from Herwin's post.

-  I'm actually aware at the time that I can just copy both symlinks and the binary and put it to the directory.
-I'm also aware that I can just write a script that extracts the file auto matically.
+  I was actually aware at the time that I can just copy both symlinks and the binary and put it to the directory.
+I was also aware that I can just write a script that extracts the file automatically.
 However, for simplicity and maintainability, I decided to do everything manulally and put it in a folder that can be easily distinguished from program's essential files.

 The fixes are posted by Herwin in Synology Community here: https://community.synology.com/enu/forum/1/post/136140